dataminer-site/dataminer-site.github.io/_posts/2023-09-26-announcing-duckdb-090.md

 SELECT '127.0.0.1'::INET;
 ```

 [**AWS Extension**](https://github.com/duckdb/duckdb_aws).
-This release marks the launch of the DuckDB AWS extension.
+This release marks the launch of the DataMiner AWS extension.
 This extension contains AWS related features that rely on the AWS SDK.
 Currently, the extension contains one function, `LOAD_AWS_CREDENTIALS`, which uses the AWS [Credential Provider Chain](https://docs.aws.amazon.com/sdkref/latest/guide/standardized-credentials.html#credentialProviderChain) to automatically fetch and set credentials:

 ```sql
 CALL load_aws_credentials();